FHU/2023-os-memes/_posts/2023-04-03-PierceKlugs-locks-meme.md

 ---
-title:
+title:  Locks with Phil Swift
-author:
+author: cameron
-image:
+image: cp-locks.png
-chapter:
+chapter: 28
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+A good lock balances mutual exculsivity, fairness, and performance to effectively handle interrupts and a series of programs that take advantage of concurrency.